adwaithkm1/webhook/README.md

 - Maximum file size is 8MB (Discord limitation)
 - Only supports files that Discord can display/handle
 - When using URL-based upload, the file must be accessible via a public URL

+## Supported File Types

+- Images (.jpg, .png, .gif)
+- Documents (.pdf, .doc, .txt)
+- Media (.mp3, .mp4)
+- Archives (.zip)

+## Note

+This service uses a pre-configured Discord webhook URL set on the server.
+There is no need to configure the webhook URL through the UI.

 ## Troubleshooting